-To be successful with this method it is very important to use the right type of cotton pads.
+To be successful with the Cotton Pad Germination method it is very important to use the right type of cotton pads.
 They can be found in most pharmacies and drug stores.

 Don’t use paper towel, toilet paper or any other comparable materials, only the make-up cotton pad retains the right level of moisture to make this method successful.